Dunkin' Donuts: Marketing

-Dunkin' Donuts changed its slogan in March 2006 to "America Runs on Dunkin'."
+Dunkin' Donuts changed its slogan in March 2006 to "America Runs on Dunkin'".
 They Might Be Giants songs were featured in a series of advertisements of new products to boost summer sales.
 In 2006, a series of Dunkin' Donuts commercials referred to the fictional language "Fritalian".
 "Is it French?
 Or is it Italian?" sings a chorus of customers facing a long menu of non-English terms.
 "Perhaps Fritalian?" was created by Hill Holliday to "poke fun at pretentious Starbucks-style coffee chains, with patrons attempting to order hard-to-pronounce lattes."
 The commercial was interpreted as a deliberate mocking of Starbucks.
-The commercials' punch line is: "Delicious lattes from Dunkin' Donuts.
+The commercials' punchline is: "Delicious lattes from Dunkin' Donuts.
 You order them in English."
 It has been a point of discussion that latte, cappuccino, and espresso are loanwords from Italian which have no equivalence in English.
 The commercials, however, refer to the Starbucks ordering language itself, poking fun at words such as grande and venti.
 Further commercials in 2007 more directly mocked Starbucks, with a customer ordering a "large" and being chastised to use the term "dieci".

 Rachael Ray starred in commercials for Dunkin' Donuts beginning in 2007.
-In May 2008, Dunkin' Donuts removed a commercial from its website featuring Ray wearing a scarf with a black and white paisley floral design, in response to columnist Michelle Malkin's claims that the scarf resembled the keffiyeh worn by Yasser Arafat and therefore a sign of support for terrorists.
-Dunkin' Donuts pulled that commercial off the air, leading to criticism of the company's perceived kowtowing to special interests.
+In May 2008, Dunkin' Donuts removed an online advertisement featuring Ray wearing a fringed black-and-white scarf, following criticism from commentator Michelle Malkin and others who claimed the garment resembled a keffiyeh and symbolized support for terrorism.
+Dunkin' Donuts pulled that commercial off the air, leading to criticism of the company pertaining to special interests.

 In March 2009, the company unveiled the alternate slogan "You 'Kin Do It!" and launched a $100 million ad campaign promotion.
 In 2017, the company announced that it would begin testing the name of simply "Dunkin at some retail locations, as they would like to be thought of as a destination for coffee, its most profitable product.
 The branding would be implemented in other locations in the latter half of 2018 if it was successful.
 The brand announced that it would be known simply as Dunkin' in September 2018.